inpefess/gym-saturation/README.md

 pip install gym-saturation
 ```

-You also can run it in a Docker container:
+One also can run it in a Docker container:

 ```sh
 docker build -t gym-saturation https://github.com/inpefess/gym-saturation.git